 A reminder notice will be mailed, indicating the amount of payment due.
 Payment must be received by EPB Electric Power within seven days of this reminder notice in order to avoid disconnection of your service.
 Please note that EPB Electric Power field representatives cannot accept payments.

 If you foresee difficulty in paying a bill, call us at (423) 648-1372 and we may be able to extend your payment deadline.
 In special circumstances, we may also be able to direct you to social service agencies for financial assistance.

 What happens if my check for bill payment is returned?

 If a check or any other payment is returned by your financial institution, we will charge a $30.00 fee for processing the returned payment and require repayment with cash, cashier’s check or money order.
-Any account with two more returned payments in a 12-month period will be designated as a “cash only” account.
-All future payments will need to be made with cash, cashier’s check, money order, Visa or MasterCard.
+Any account with two or more returned payments in a 12-month period will be designated as a “cash only” account.
+All future payments will need to be made with cash, cashier’s check, money order, Visa, MasterCard or Discover.

 What happens if my service is disconnected?

 If service is disconnected due to nonpayment, we require that all past due balances be paid as well as any reconnection fees and security deposits.

 What are the reconnection fees?

 If your power is disconnected for nonpayment, a fee is required to reconnect.
 If reconnection happens at the meter on the same day during business hours, the fee is $29.00.
 After business hours the fee is $64.00.
 If reconnection can wait until the following day, the fee is $17.00.
 If reconnection happens at the utility pole, the fee is $75.00.
 Pre-Pay Power accounts may be reconnected by bringing your Pre-Pay Power balance up to at least $50.
 No reconnection fee is required and services can be reconnected in minutes.